patrickjykwan/ENSF592_Project1_Phase1/README.md

 # ENSF592_Project1_Phase1
 This repository stores the files required for running Phase 1 of the ENSF592 Project.
-Members of this project group are: Jenny (Tong) Xu, Karen (Yunying) Zhang, Patrick (Jung Yu) Kwan.
+Members of this project group are:
+Jenny (Tong) Xu
+Karen (Yunying) Zhang
+Patrick (Jung Yu) Kwan

 Attached to this repository are 4 python files:
 1. traffic.py : used to upload provided City of Calgary data onto a Mongodb cloud